Establishing an Emergency Plan

 For high threat level locations, you will be asked to share copies of your emergency plan with your supervisor and Risk Management prior to travel.

 If you are involved in an incident overseas, follow your emergency plan and contact the appropriate support services:

-- If you need the local police, ambulance, or fire department, call the equivalent of 911 for the country you are in.
+If you need local assistance like police, ambulance, or fire department, call the equivalent of 911 for the country you are in.

 Reporting an Incident